Screen-free time? What is that?

 We are, as a family, very reliant on our devices.
 That’s actually ok.
 Phones, tablets, laptops, iPods etc, are incredibly handy.
 To be honest, my whole life runs with the aid of various devices and I do rely heavily on them.

-I know other people take screen free breaks.
-Sophie Le Brozec talks about digital detoxes and how much better she feels for them, and we have also tried to be stricter (and succeeded and failed) to not have phones in our bedrooms at night as a better example to our kids.
+Screens and devices are excellent tools but can be detrimental to our health.
+Limiting screen time or taking a break from screens is good for us.
+We have also tried to be stricter (and succeeded and failed) to not have phones in our bedrooms at night as a better example to our kids.

 The plan is to switch off devices for 24 hours.
 Probably at the weekend.
 No phones, no tablet devices.
 Possibly no tv, depending on what we use it for (if I am using TV to babysit the kids to get stuff done then I possibly need to think about other ways to encourage less screen time, but if we are all together watching a family movie and focusing on that and each other, then I think that’s ok”)